 Mini-Split vs. Gas Furnace

-Choosing between a mini-split system and a gas furnace depends on an assortment of factors including the climate in your city, home size, energy efficiency preferences and budget.
+Deciding between a mini-split system and a gas furnace depends on a variety of factors such as the climate in your city, home size, energy efficiency desires and spending plan.

 Mini-Split vs. Heat Pump